descarteslabs/descarteslabs-python/README.md

 ## Scenes

 - Fixed an issue in `scenes.DLTile.from_shape` where there would be incomplete coverage of certain geometries.
 The function may now return more tiles than before.
+- Added support for the new `all_touched` parameter to the different `GeoContext` types.
+Default behavior remains the same as always, but if you set `all_touched=True` this communicates to the raster service that you want the image(s) rastered using GDAL's `CUTLINE_ALL_TOUCHED` option which will change how source pixels are mapped to output pixels.
+This mode is only recommended when using an AOI which is smaller than the source imagery pixel resolution.

+## Workflows

+- Added support for the new `all_touched` parameter to the different `GeoContext` types.
+Se description above under `Scenes`.

 ## [1.10.0] - 2022-01-18